mozilla-services/heka/docs/source/sandbox/development.rst

         Test match expressions using http://www.lua.org/cgi-bin/demo.

     #.
 JSON parser.
         For data transformation use the LPeg/Lua matcher links above.
-Something like simple field remapping i.e. msg.Hostname = json.host can be verified in the LogOutput.
+Something like simple field remapping e.g. msg.Hostname = json.host can be verified in the LogOutput.

 7. Run Heka with the test configuration.